-For inclusion in the study volunteers should fulfill the following criteria:
+For inclusion in the study volunteers must fulfill the following criteria:

 - 1. Provision of signed and dated, written informed consent prior to any study-specific procedures - 2.
-Volunteers must be males or females aged 18 to 50 years and with a weight of at least 50 kg and body mass index (BMI) between 18 and 30 kg/m, inclusive

-- 3. Females must have a negative pregnancy test at screening and on admission to the study center, must not be lactating and must be of nonchildbearing potential, confirmed at screening by fulfilling 1 of the following criteria: - Postmenopausal defined as amenorrhea for at least 12 months following cessation of all exogenous hormonal treatments and with follicle-stimulating hormone (FSH) and lutenizing hormone (LH) levels in the laboratory defined postmenopausal range - Documentation of irreversible surgical sterilization by hysterectomy, bilateral oophorectomy, or bilateral salpingectomy but not tubal ligation
+Volunteers will be males or females aged 18 to 50 years and with a weight of at least 50 kg and body mass index between 18 and 30 kg/m2 inclusive - 3.
+Females must have a negative pregnancy test at screening and on admission to the study center, must not be lactating and must be of nonchildbearing potential, confirmed at screening by fulfilling 1 of the following criteria: - Postmenopausal defined as amenorrhea for at least 12 months following cessation of all exogenous hormonal treatments and with follicle-stimulating hormone (FSH) and luteinizing hormone (LH) in the laboratory defined postmenopausal range - Documentation of irreversible surgical sterilization by hysterectomy, bilateral oophorectomy, or bilateral salpingectomy but not tubal ligation - 4.
+Volunteers will be wild type for the OCT2 gene (as tested for within the last 6 months prior to Day 1 in Period 1)

-For inclusion in the optional genetic component and/or the safety biomarker sample collection of the study, volunteers must fulfill the following additional criterion:
+For inclusion in the optional genetic and/or biomarker component(s) of the study, volunteers must fulfill the following additional criterion:

-4. Provision of signed and dated informed consent for genetic research and the safety biomarker collection.
-If a volunteer declines to participate in the genetic component or safety biomarker component of the study, there will be no penalty or loss of benefit to the volunteer.
+5. Provision of signed, written, and dated informed consent for genetic research and the safety biomarker collection.
+If a volunteer declines to participate in the genetic component or the safety biomarker component of the study, there will be no penalty or loss of benefit to the volunteer.
+The volunteer will not be excluded from other aspects of the study described in this CSP, so long as they consent (see Appendix D of this CSP for details of biomarker research).